Neu–Laxova syndrome

 is a rare autosomal recessive disorder characterized by severe intrauterine growth restriction and multiple congenital malformations.
 Neu–Laxova syndrome is a very severe disorder, leading to stillbirth or death shortly after birth.
 It was first described by Dr. Richard Neu in 1971 and Dr. Renata Laxova in 1972 as a lethal disorder in siblings with multiple malformations.
-Neu–Laxova syndrome is an extremely rare disorder with less than 100 cases reported in medical literature.
+Neu–Laxova syndrome is an extremely rare disorder with fewer than 100 cases reported in medical literature.

 Signs and symptoms

 Neu-Laxova syndrome presents with severe malformations leading to prenatal or neonatal death.
 Typically, NLS involves characteristic facial features, decreased fetal movements and skin abnormalities.

 Fetuses or newborns with Neu–Laxova syndrome have typical facial characteristics which include proptosis (bulging eyes) with eyelid malformations, nose malformations, round and gaping mouth, micrognathia (small jaw) and low set or malformed ears.
 Additional facial malformations may be present, such as cleft lip or cleft palate.
-Limb malformations are common and involve the fingers (syndactyly), hands or feet.
+Limb malformations are common and involve the fingers (syndactyly), hands, or feet.
 Additionally, edema and flexion deformities are often present.
 Other features of NLS are severe intrauterine growth restriction, skin abnormalities (ichthyosis and hyperkeratosis) and decreased movement.

 Malformations in the central nervous system are frequent and may include microcephaly, lissencephaly or microgyria, hypoplasia of the cerebellum and agenesis of the corpus callosum.
 Other malformations may also be present, such as neural tube defects.